 Course Title: CH1.
 Welsh 3000s – 14 Peaks Challenge in 24 Hours.

-Duration: 24 hour challenge – guided traverse (2 guides) with support, plus a free training day prior to your challenge.
+Duration: 24 hour challenge – guided traverse (2 guides) with support.

 Location: Snowdonia, North Wales.

 Traditionally known as the 14 Peaks Challenge, with various route options, the total mileage covered from start to finish is in excess of 30 miles.
 A support team is provided on the day.
 The traverse of the Welsh 3000’s is a serious undertaking.
 In adverse weather conditions, variations to the route may be substituted.

 To assist your personal success we offer a Challenge Training Day.
 We will advise on moving over steep and rough ground and give you a taste of what to prepare for.
 If you train you will be physically and mentally prepared for your challenge.

 Northbound Traverse of the Welsh 3000s